ashuhatkar/ashulearn-kubernetes/README.md

 # Kubernetes

-## Kubernetes setup using Kubernetes operations on Amazon EC2
+## Kubernetes setup using Kubernetes Operations kOps on Amazon EC2

 ### Build an EC2 instance or use your personal infrastructure.